deeproy2007/Road-Accident-Risk-Intelligence-Severity-Analytics/README.md

 # 🚦 Road Accident Risk Analytics

-In India everyone facing road problems because of road condition is too bad in India and lack of signal. that's why accidents are very high in India.
-Keeping these problems in mind i made a project.
+ In India everyone facing road problems because of road condition is too bad in India and lack of signal.
+That's why accidents are very high in India.
+Keeping      these problems in mind I made a project.
+This project helps to make decision where is accident occurred to road condition and where the most traffic problem and where need immediate action.
 ---

 ## 📌 Project Overview